Biometix/biometix.github.io/index/index.md

 ### Key features of the project

-+ A variety of different methods of access including via CLI, GUI and as a server
++ A variety of different methods of access including via CLI, web page and or web API
 + Simple installation via docker
-+ Outlier identification
++ Quality report
 + Built by an experienced (>15 years) biometric consulting team
 + An active open source community